ieeevr/2024-test/contribute/demos/index.md

     </p>

     <p>
         The submission materials should clearly describe the overall architecture of the system or technology demonstrated.
 Authors should put emphasis on the work's motivation, applications, novelty, and research direction.
 Submissions need not be anonymized but may be if the authors prefer.
-Abstracts for accepted demos will be included in the conference proceedings and in the IEEE Xplore Digital Library, so they must follow the IEEE Computer Society format at
+Abstracts for accepted demos will be included in the abstract and workshop proceedings and in the IEEE Xplore Digital Library, so they must follow the IEEE Computer Society format at
         <a href="http://junctionpublishing.org/vgtc/Tasks/camera.html">http://junctionpublishing.org/vgtc/Tasks/camera.html</a>.
     </p>
     <p>